gem5bootcamp/latin-america-2024/homework/cache-coherence/README.md

 Now, we are going to use a software simulation framework to look at the details of how the hardware operates to answer the "speculation" part of [question 3](#question-3).

-To run your experiments, create a configuration script that allows you to run *any of the 6 implementations* of the workload with *any number of cores* for `HW5O3CPU` with *any latency* for `xbar_latency` in `HW5MESITwoLevelCacheHierarchy`.
+To run your experiments, create a configuration script that allows you to run *any of the 6 implementations* of the workload with *any number of cores* for `HWO3CPU` with *any latency* for `xbar_latency` in `HWMESITwoLevelCacheHierarchy`.

 ### **IMPORTANT NOTE**